coatespeter/first-project-gglamping/README.md

  - I used this each day for version control and backing up my progress.
 I also used pages in Github to deploy my site early so as to keep on top of testing.

 **Codewhere IDE**
- - I used a mix of Code anywhere and the VSCode app on my computer depending on where I was working from.
-With good use of GitHub I found it quite easy to switch between the two.
+ - I used a mix of Code Anywhere and the VSCode app on my computer depending on where I was working from.
+With good use of GitHub, I found it quite easy to switch between the two.

 **Python**
 - Python was used when opening a port 8000 preview when coding in Codeanywhere.